emanuelm33/BinPo/README.md

 of electron density and envelope wavefunctions can be computed in post-processing steps.
 BinPo gives priority to ease-of-use and efficiency in order to produce realistic simulations at low computational cost.
 High quality and customized figures can be obtained from the simulations.
 To see details of the methodology applied, please refer to our manuscript.
-To know how to use this code, please see "Usage" section below.</div>
+To know how to use this code, please see "Usage" section below.

 ### Prerequisites